-- Designate in advance who is in charge if an emergency occurs (this may be you). - Have a cellular phone or VHF radio with you and make sure the battery is fully charged.
+- Designate in advance who is in charge if an emergency occurs (this may be you, but in the pool it will most likely be the Lifeguards). - Have a cellular phone or VHF radio with you and make sure the battery is fully charged.
 If this is not possible, find out the exact location of a telephone you can use at all times.
 Have spare change in case you need to use a pay phone. - Have emergency telephone numbers with you (facility manager, superintendent, fire, police, ambulance), as well as paddlers' contact numbers (parents/guardians, next of kin, family doctor). - Have on hand a medical profile for each paddler so that this information can be provided to emergency medical personnel.
 Include in this profile signed consent from the parent/guardian to authorize medical treatment in an emergency. - Prepare directions for Emergency Medical Services (EMS) to follow to reach the site as quickly as possible. - Have a first-aid kit accessible and properly stocked at all times (all instructors are required to pursue appropriate first-aid training). - Designate in advance a call person: the person who makes contact with medical authorities and otherwise assists the person in charge.
 Be sure that your call person can give emergency vehicles precise directions to your location on the river, the facility or practice site.